Semaphore crab fact sheet | Field of Mars EEC

 What adaptations do semaphore crabs have to help them survive?

 Male semaphore crabs use their colourful claws for signalling.
-Waving their claws may help them warn other males away from their territory or attract females.
+Waving their claws may help them warn other males away from a burrow or attract females.

 Why are semaphore crabs important?